mbrazdelima/Joining_excel_data_bases/README.md

 # One morning or one code?

-I was asked to put together a series of excel spreadsheets.
+I was asked to join a series of excel spreadsheets.
 I spent an entire morning to finish the task.
-There were few commands needed, but repeated several times.
-Open table, copy table, glue table.
+Boring repetitive work.
+Open spreadsheet, copy, and glue.
 That same week I could not contain myself.
-I went creating a code to join tables.
+I created a code to join spreadsheets.
+Automating repetitive processes is critical nowadays.
-Automating repetitive processes today is critical.
-Others complex process are being automated with AI techniques.